As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 MSF delivers healthcare directly to people in need.
 We set up and run medical services, build facilities, transport supplies and train staff ourselves.

-In many places, we also support existing healthcare staff with professional development and resources – an investment that means life-saving healthcare will continue, even after we leave.
+In many places, we also support existing healthcare staff with professional development and resources – an investment that means life-improving and life-saving healthcare will continue, even after we leave.

 The money you give to MSF is spent by MSF.